QuantStack/quantstack.github.io/src/components/about/Team/Isabel.md

-Isabel Paredes is a full-time intern at QuantStack and she is also studying a master's program in Robotic Systems Engineering at Rheinisch-Westfälischen Technischen Hochschule"(RWTH) in Aachen.
+Isabel Paredes is a full-time software developer at QuantStack.
+She initially joined QuantStack as an intern where she completed her master thesis in Cross-compiling ROS 2 to WebAssembly for the Development of a Web Browser Supported Environment.
+After which she graduated from Rheinisch-Westfälischen Technischen Hochschule (RWTH) Aachen with a degree in M.Sc.
+Robotic Systems Engineering.

-Before joining QuantStack, she worked as a research assistant for the "Institut für Getriebetechnik, Maschinendynamik und Robotik" IGMR at RWTH where she developed tutorials to introduce students to ROS with the help of Jupyter notebooks.
-Prior to that, she studied Mechanical Engineering at the University of California, Berkeley where she also worked as a research assistant for laboratories focused in bipedal and underwater robots.
-Currently, she is working on expanding the functionality of
+Before joining QuantStack, she worked as a research assistant for the Institut für Getriebetechnik, Maschinendynamik und Robotik (IGMR) at RWTH, where she developed tutorials to introduce students to ROS with the help of Jupyter notebooks.

-<a href="https://github.com/RoboStack/jupyter-ros">jupyros</a> in order to make ROS
-more accessible for everyone.
+Currently, she works on the development of
+<a target="_blank" href="https://github.com/jupyter-xeus/">Jupyter Xeus</a> and maintains packages on
+<a target="_blank" href="https://emscripten-forge.org/">emscripten-forge</a>.